appuchias/appuchias.github.io/content/posts/2025/01/max-speed-overpass.md

 # The idea

-This video from a really nice channel I follow popped up on my YouTube feed, and I thought it was a really nice idea, and I thought showing the max speed as well as the current speed would be really useful.
+This video from a really nice channel I follow popped up on my YouTube feed, it was a neat idea, and I thought showing the max speed as well as the current speed would be really useful.

 {{< youtube RdmgdWnIlKY >}}